braintrustdata/braintrust-proxy/README.md

     ],
     "seed": 1
   }' \
-  -H "Authorization: Bearer $NOTDIAMOND_API_KEY" // Can use Not Diamond, OpenAI, Anthropic, etc. keys
+  -H "Authorization: Bearer $NOTDIAMOND_API_KEY" # Can use also use OpenAI, Anthropic, etc. keys directly if only using 1 provider
 ```

 ## Deploying